PaddleCV-SIG/PaddleLabel/doc/CN/project/dataset_file_structure.md

 # labels.txt
 background -
-optic_disk - 128 0 0 // for pesudo color mask, color for each label must be specified
+optic_disk - 128 0 0 // for pseudo color mask, color for each label must be specified
 ```

 #### 数据导入